jonathanvdc/objective-kaleidoscope/docs/Intro.md

 ## Introduction

-The [Kaleidoscope tutorials](http://llvm.org/docs/tutorial/) are an series of awesome tutorials that show how easy it is to implement a custom programming language with LLVM.
+The [Kaleidoscope tutorials](http://llvm.org/docs/tutorial/) are a series of awesome tutorials that show how easy it is to implement a custom programming language with LLVM.
 Since Flame is a compiler framework much like LLVM, but for garbage-collected, object-oriented programming languages, I thought that Flame should have a similar tutorial, but for a strongly-typed, object-oriented dialect of the original Kaleidoscope language: Objective-Kaleidoscope.

 We're going to build an ahead-of-time compiler for this programming language, because that's what Flame does.
 Throughout this tutorial, I'll assume you know the C# programming language, and have an IDE that can create projects and can install NuGet packages for you.
 Having some previous experience with compiler implementation is helpful, but shouldn't be necessary.